 Weddings in Las Vegas are associated with drunken parties at Elvis’ chapel and a lot of people think marriage certificates issued in Vegas are invalid elsewhere.
 This image couldn’t be more different from reality.

-You can obviously still get married at one of the smaller chapels like the one where Elvis Presley said his vows (in fact, that’s what Matt and I did), but everything has to be arranged in advance and requires a lawful marriage license.
+You can obviously still get married at one of the smaller chapels like the one where Elvis Presley said his vows (that’s what Matt and I did), but everything has to be arranged in advance and requires a lawful marriage license.

 Any other suggestions I failed to mention?
 Feel free to share in the comments below!